CleverPumpkin/App-Badge/README.md

             text = "production"
         }
     }

-    //or
+    // or
-    //variants has the highest priority.
+    // Variants has the highest priority.
 If variants config specified,
-    //others will be ignored
+    // others will be ignored.
     variants {
         stageDebug {
             enabled = true